learn-co-curriculum/dsc-deeper-neural-networks/README.md

 **Some questions to think about**
 - What are the dimensions of the matrices associated here?
 - The 4 expressions above don't take into account several training samples.
 Imagine we use a superscript (i).
-How do you rewrite these epressions?
+How do you rewrite these expressions?

 $z^{[1](i)} = w^{[1]T} a^{[0](i)} + b^{[0]}$